unicogr/LabHacks/docs/html/_sources/2_fMRI.md.txt

 ```

-Now we can align corrected data to the subject's anatomical image using "boundary based registration", provided we have run 'freesurfer' successfully on a 1*mm* iso-volumetric resampled anatomical data of the subject:
+Now we can align corrected data to the subject's anatomical image using "boundary based registration", provided we have run `freesurfer` successfully on a 1*mm* iso-volumetric resampled anatomical data of the subject:

 ```shell